EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Get winter WOOLLY trail maps here.

-Whether training for the illustrious Birkebeiner or simply enjoying the scenery on a pleasure ski, the St. Croix Valley is a mecca for cross country skiers of all abilities.
+Whether training for the illustrious Birkebeiner or simply enjoying the scenery on a pleasure ski, the St. Croix Valley is a mecca for cross-country skiers of all abilities.
 Nordic ski trails span over 160 kilometers, expertly groomed for classic or skate-style skiing.
-Experience a variety of terrain andelevations and enjoy night skiing on lighted loops.
+Experience a variety of terrain and elevations and enjoy night skiing on lighted loops.
 Area candlelight ski events provide an opportunity to bask in the tranquil, snowy forest lit only by the soft glow of candles along the path.
-A bonfire, refreshments, and live music await you at the end.
+Some events will include a bonfire, refreshments, and live music.
+Check out our event page to learn more.

 Wild River State Park Ski Rental: www.wildriverskirental.com in Center City, MN

 There’s a reason why St. Croix Falls, WI is known as the City of Trails.
 It is the terminus of the Ice Age National Scenic Trail which spans over 1,200 miles throughout Wisconsin.
 Interstate Park in St. Croix Falls encompasses almost 10 miles of trails, including portions of the Ice Age Trail, and is home to the Ice Age Interpretive Center.
 The southern segment of the Gandy Dancer Trail winds through Wisconsin for 47 miles and crosses into Minnesota.
 And it doesn’t stop here!
 Explore the seemingly endless miles of trails in the area and indulge your senses in beautiful woodland bluffs, glacial remnants, rocky outcroppings, and majestic river views.
 Snowshoe or hike by candlelight and enjoy a truly unique and inspiring experience.
-Candlelight events conclude with a bonfire, refreshments, and live music.
+Check out the latest events here.

 Wild River State Park Snowshoe Rental: www.wildriverskirental.com